radzenhq/radzen-blazor/Radzen.DocFX/articles/getting-started/installation.md

 # Installation
-This tutorial shows you how to add Radzen Blazor components to your project.
+This article shows you how to add Radzen Blazor components to your project.

 1. [Install the Nuget package](#install-the-nuget-package)
 1. [Import the namespaces](#import-the-namespaces)